ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/TaylorDiagram.jpg" width="1500">

 ### Modeling rules
-- Participants should not attempt to locate and retrieve extra shoreline information beyond provided for Beach_X.
+- Participants should not attempt to locate and retrieve extra shoreline information beyond that provided for Beach_X.
-- Participants may use any type of model including but not limited to hybrid and data-driven models.
+- Participants may use any type of model, including but not limited to hybrid and data-driven models.
 - Participants must complete at least one task, although attempting both is encouraged.
 - Participants must provide a brief description of the methodology used.
 - Code submission is optional.